Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 ---

+# To Do List
+- Review Computer Science Planning and Grading to get a summary idea of curriculum and reference
+- What other repositories should I incorporate and delete

+---

 # Purpose
 - Create Visual Data independent on the display
 - Create a music player (using a library, Minim) dependant on the Songs being ```dropped``` into the folder